Thoughts on variable fonts

 Moreover, this is a new situation for type.
 Long ago, when type was made of wood and metal, it would naturally wear out with use, and need to be replaced.
 In the 20th century, advancements in typesetting technology meant that font libraries would have to be tossed out and replaced with new formats.
 So obsolescence was always in the mix.
 These days, digital fonts seem endlessly durable.

-Furthermore, though I’ve complained about the persistence of digital fonts in the past, it veers toward one of my least favorite arguments: the idea that a creative person has a right to make a living from their work.
+Furthermore, though in the past I’ve complained about the persistence of digital fonts, it veers toward one of my least favorite arguments: the idea that a creative person has a right to make a living from their work.
 Sorry, but no one does.
 The market—though artificial and imperfect—sets the rules.
 Other fonts exist.
 Hundreds of thousands, in fact.
 As type designers, we can either deal with that fact, or find something else to do with our time.

 To be fair, format stagnation isn’t all bad.
-As a result of running my own type foundry for the last five years, I’ve learned firsthand that no matter how much customers love fonts, they’re looking for a low-maintenance relationship.
+As a result of running my own type foundry since 2011, I’ve learned firsthand that no matter how much customers love fonts, they’re looking for a low-maintenance relationship.
 Possibly complicating this relationship is the fact that fonts are called upon to perform in a countless combinations of operating systems, typesetting programs, and output devices.
 But in practice, fonts just work.
 This is miraculous.
 As an independent type designer, if I had to troubleshoot every setup separately, I couldn’t stay in business.
 As it stands, I get almost zero support requests.

 Why is this possible?
 Because font formats have been so stable for so long.
 I have to imagine the calculus is similar for other independent type designers.
 So yes, format stagnation is bad for business in the sense of putting a ceiling on what we can accomplish.
 But it’s arguably a necessary ingredient for independence.